Department of Horticulture

 My overall outreach objective is to disseminate research-based information and provide educational opportunities for the greenhouse industry in Michigan and beyond.
-I have developed the MSU Floriculture website, which provides production information and outreach activities targeted for the floriculture industry in Michigan and beyond.
-Some of the floriculture outreach activities and sources of information for commercial greenhouse growers are briefly described below.
+I developed the MSU Floriculture website to provide research-based production information and outreach activities targeted to the greenhouse industry in Michigan and beyond.
+Some of our outreach activities and sources of information for commercial greenhouse growers are briefly described below.

 This page contains links to MSU research-based information on plant production strategies, management of the environment, greenhouse energy conservation, control of plant pathogens, the Greenhouse *A*Syst module, and other topics.
 Visit the MSU Greenhouse Crop Production Articles website, which contains many recent grower articles that have appeared in popular trade magazines and newsletters.
 Topics include bedding plant production, herbaceous perennial production, light, plant growth regulators, potted plant production, propagation of cuttings, and temperature.
 Information is also available on educational programs, including the Michigan Greenhouse Growers Expo and .